zeek/zeek/script-reference/statements.rst

     only of constants).

-    Each "case" and the "default" block must end with either a :bro:keyword:`break`, :bro:keyword:`fallthrough`, or :bro:keyword:`return` statement (although "return" is allowed only if the "switch" statement is inside a function, hook, or event handler).
+    Each "case" and the "default" block must end with either a :zeek:keyword:`break`, :zeek:keyword:`fallthrough`, or :zeek:keyword:`return` statement (although "return" is allowed only if the "switch" statement is inside a function, hook, or event handler).

     Note that the braces in a "switch" statement are always required (these